Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Introduction

 With hindsight, our framework appears as an obvious application of the sketch-and-solve paradigm for overdetermined least-squares problems.
 A critical reader may even wonder whether this idea is actually novel.
 Let us respond to this concern.

-First, the sketch-and-solve methodology is typically used to design fast, low-accuracy algorithms that have limited access to the problem data.
-Indeed, the ostensible purpose of sketching is to reduce the input data to a more manageable size.
-To the best of our knowledge, the literature has not evaluated sketching for \textit{data-adaptive} problem formulations, such as the ones in this paper.

-Second, we believe that we are the first authors to identify the natural connection between sketching and subspace projection methods for linear algebra problems.
-In the past, researchers in theoretical algorithms may have overlooked this opportunity because they did not recognize that subspace projection algorithms are variational methods.
-Meanwhile, numerical analysts who are familiar with the variational perspective may not have appreciated that sketching is compatible with accuracy.
+We believe that we are the first authors to identify the natural connection between sketching and subspace projection methods for linear algebra problems.
+Indeed, we are not aware of any prior work where authors sketch the minimum-residual formulations~\cref{eqn:linsys-proj-sketch-intro,eqn:pre-sRR-intro} of general linear systems and eigenvalue problems.

-Third, for our algorithms to be competitive, we must employ efficient constructions of Krylov subspace bases.
-These ideas have a long history, but they are not widespread.
-In the past, researchers presented these techniques as a way to \textit{postpone} expensive orthogonalization steps in parallel computing environments~\cite{JC91:Parallelizable-Restarted,philippe2012generation}.
+Second, to obtain algorithms that are asymptotically faster than classic methods, we must also employ efficient constructions of Krylov subspace bases.
+In the past, researchers have regarded these techniques as a way to \textit{postpone} expensive orthogonalization steps in parallel computing environments~\cite{JC91:Parallelizable-Restarted,philippe2012generation}.
 In contrast, sketching sometimes allows us to \textit{eliminate} the orthogonalization steps.
 Thus, we can finally take full advantage of the potential of fast computational bases.

-More broadly, orthogonal bases and transformations historically played an important role because they guarantee backward stability.
-In contrast, we will demonstrate that non-orthogonal bases can support fast and accurate matrix computations.
-We believe that there are many other settings where this insight will be valuable.
+In particular, there is a remarkable opportunity to design a new class of preconditioners for iterative solution of large-scale linear algebra problems.
+Indeed, since our approach allows for more flexible bases and mitigates orthogonalization costs, we can still derive benefits from a mediocre preconditioner that only reduces the iteration complexity to 100s or 1000s of iterations.
+We are excited about this prospect.